As we enter a new year, it’s time to evaluate what worked and what needs improvement.

 Resolution #3: Registered Agent

 Every corporation or LLC is required to have a registered agent in each state it’s registered to do business.
 A registered agent may also be necessary if you are doing business overseas without being incorporated.
 Your registered agent receives important legal documents like service of

 Lenders sometimes require good standing status in order to approve new financing.
 They generally view a loss of good standing status as an increased risk.
 Official documents of your company’s standing may be necessary when registering a foreign business.
 Being in good standing helps your company save money and more easily do business with others.
 Make sure to check your company’s standing on a periodic basis.

-Making these habits part of your quarterly routine will get your business in top shape for 2017, and place you well on your way to managing a successful business for many years to come.
+Making these habits part of your quarterly routine will get your business in top shape, and place you well on your way to managing a successful business for many years to come.